undergnd/Pentax_IR_remote_control/README.md

 RESULTS

-The remote controller is able to send focus and shooter commands to Pentax camera with a range of a few meters.
+The remote controller is able to send focus and shutter commands to Pentax camera with a range of a few meters.
 In standby it consumes less than 1 uA so it allows to use small 2032 battery.
 It has been tested with Pentax K-30 camera.

 A SHORT DESCRIPTION OF HOW THE PROGRAM WORKS